CAPSTONE-2022-2023/Group_22/project_charter.md

 *Current Version: 1.0*

-*Project Manager (and sponsor): Alireza Zahedi, Hyungi Lee, Jackson Yeung, Niaz Ghobadi*
+*Project Manager (and sponsor): Alireza Zahedi, Hyungi Lee, Niaz Ghobadi*

 ## 2. Overview
-Alireza Zahedi, Hyungi Lee, Jackson Yeung, Niaz Ghobadi, students at Seneca College, are developing an iOS application which makes customer management more convenient for the restaurant.
+Alireza Zahedi, Hyungi Lee, Niaz Ghobadi, students at Seneca College, are developing an iOS application which makes customer management more convenient for the restaurant.

 ## 3. Milestones
 1. List of frameworks, techonologies for front-end and back-end